sminerport/sequence-prediction-ann/README.md

 ## Inspiration and Credits

 This project is inspired by and modifies the source code available at [Enlight: Neural Network](https://enlight.nyc/projects/neural-network).
-The original project demonstrates the fundamentals of artificial neural networks and walks through the process of creating a simple ANN to predict the XOR function.
+The original project demonstrates the fundamentals of artificial neural networks and walks through the process of creating a simple ANN.

 In our project, we have adapted the code to predict the next number in a given sequence instead.
 We have also added features such as data normalization, modularized code, and customizable parameters.